When it comes to employee onboarding, you need time to be on your side

 - Use video as part of a strategic blend of motivational and learning resources targeting an employee’s first day, first week, first month and first year in an organization.

-- New hires should be able to positively answer the questions: How was your first day?
+- Help new hires to positively answer the questions: How was your first day?
 How was your first week?
 How was your first month?
 How was your first year?

-- The best answers from new hires are structured as narratives.
+- Gather the best answers from new hires, ones that are structured as narratives.
 This onboarding creates narratives of affiliation—both shared narratives of company vision and individual narratives of purpose and direction.

-- The video stories complement other learning strategies and modalities.
+- Complement other learning strategies and modalities with engaging video stories over time.
 While it may be more convenient to do everything the first day, timing the messages over the first year increases retention and engagement.

-Through story-based video solutions, AllenComm was able to help improve new hiring training that not only communicate the vision and leadership to new employees, but helped them understand their roles and how they fit into the organization as a whole.
+Through story-based video solutions, AllenComm was able to help improve new hire training that not only communicated the vision and leadership to new employees, but helped them understand their roles and how they fit into the organization as a whole.
 The result?
-AllenComm’s comprehensive video program yield at least a 15% increase in employee affiliation for employees completing their first year.
+AllenComm’s comprehensive video program yielded at least a 15% increase in employee affiliation for employees completing their first year.